alexconerly/Credit_Risk_Analysis/README.md

 ## Results

 Following is a description of the results from each of the six resampling techniques employed.
 The first four techniques described are resampling techniques and the last two were ensembles.
 The performances of each technique were analyzed by comparing similar metrics.
 The metrics and displays below include an accuracy score, a confusion matrix, and a classification report for each model.
 Most notably, in the classificaiton report, one can see the precision and senstivity (recall).
 The precision is calculated by (the total number of times high risk was succesfully predicted (true positives) divided by the total time high risk was predicted, succesful or not (the sum of true positives and false positives).
 "Recall" or sensitivity is the ratio of true positives to the sum of true postives and false negatives.
-You can also see the F1 score (harmonic mean), a measure of the balance between precision and sensitivity, calculated by 2(PxS)/(P+S).
+As a bonus, you can also compare the F1 scores ("harmonic means"), a measure of the balance between precision and sensitivity, as calculated by 2(PxS)/(P+S).

-To begin, the oversampling techniques were employed which essentially seek to rebalance the classification discrepancy by increasing the number of samples from the minority set (high risk loans) until the counts are equal in each target class.
+To begin the analysis, the oversampling techniques were employed which essentially seek to rebalance the classification discrepancy by increasing the number of samples from the minority set (high risk loans) until the counts are equal in each target class.

 ### Naive Random Oversampling